 As with all FM broadcasts, it's recommended that you use compression on the audio program before it enters the transmitter.
-The transmitter has a built-in pre-emphasis for the embedded STEREO FM encoder, and if using some audio processor with its own pre-emphasis setting, you must have it disabled.
+The transmitter has a built-in pre-emphasis for FM, and if using some audio processor with its own pre-emphasis setting, you must have it disabled.